GGomezMorales/GGomezMorales/README.md

 ## 💫 About Me:

-🌱 &nbsp;I’m currently learning Golang.
+🌱 &nbsp;I’m currently learning Golang.\
+💡 &nbsp;"The master has failed more times than the novice has tried".

 ## 🌐 Socials: